markov-blanket-publications/game-theory-paper/README.md

 # game-theory-paper

-Game theory has succeeded in many domains but it is worth investigating its failure in its original domain of application.
+Since game theory came into being in 1944 with Von Neumann’s publication of ‘The Theory of Games and Economic Behaviour’, it has been applied to a large range of disciplines with varying degrees of success but it is worth noting its abysmal failure in its original domains of application: international relations and the field of economics.
+The reasons for this failure are two-fold.
+First, game-theoretic analyses of human relations rest upon flawed assumptions of a psychological nature that aren’t constrained by psychological evidence.
+Second, any axiomatisation of human behaviour would need to summarise advanced knowledge of embodied cognition(i.e. complex quantitative relationships between psychology and physiology) that resists the axiomatisation process.

+For these reasons, the author recommends that scalable approaches to experimental psychology(rather than game theory) be used to inform domestic policy not least because internal threats are often under-estimated.